 How the Paycheck Protection Program Loan Works

-The Paycheck Protection Program Loan converts into a grant if it’s used to cover payroll, rent, mortgage, and utility costs during the course of eight weeks.
+A Paycheck Protection Program loan converts into a grant if it’s used to cover payroll, rent, mortgage, and utility costs during the forgivable period of the loan (up to 24 weeks).
 For most small business owners, the entire process is relatively straightforward—from determining eligibility to applying for forgiveness.

 The steps small business owners must take for the PPP loan include: